ibm-cloud-docs/cloud-databases/howto-manage-backups.md

 ibmcloud resource service-instance-create <SERVICE_INSTANCE_NAME> <service-id> <region> -p '{"backup_id":"BACKUP_ID"}'
 ```

 Change the value of `SERVICE_INSTANCE_NAME` to the name you want for your new deployment.
 The `service-id` is the type of deployment, such as `databases-for-postgresql` or `messages-for-rabbitmq`.
 The `region` is where you want the new deployment to be located, which can be a different region from the source deployment.
-Cross-region restores are supported. `BACKUP_ID` is the backup you want to restore.
+Cross-region restores are supported, with the exception of restoring a `eu-de` backup to another region. `BACKUP_ID` is the backup you want to restore.

 A pre-formatted command for a specific backup is available in detailed view of the backup on the _Backups_ tab of the service dashboard.
 {: .tip}